TheoOKERMANS/Libft/README.md

 # Libft

 This project aims to create a library using C langage.
 This library has a lot of useful function to make your project easier.
-These functions is mainly exictents functions in basic C lib.
+These functions are mainly exictents functions in basic C lib.
 This list of functions will grow during my training at 42 school adding some project like [ft_printf](https://github.com/TheoOKERMANS/ft_printf), [get_next_line](https://github.com/TheoOKERMANS/get_next_line), and so on...

 # Functions